-The proposed use, scale and location of the agriculture-related use shall be reviewed to ensure that potential compatibility issues with respect to traffic, noise, dust, odour, spraying and other agricultural activities and normal farm practices can be prevented or effectively mitigated.
-Further, agriculture-related uses shall be appropriately designed, buffered and/or separated from nearby residential and other sensitive land uses to prevent or mitigate potential impacts from noise, odour, dust, vibration, traffic, lighting, visual intrusion, and other potential off-site impacts and minimize risk to public health and safety.
+The proposed use, scale, and location of the agriculture-related use shall be reviewed to ensure that potential compatibility issues with respect to traffic, noise, dust, odour, spraying, and other agricultural activities and normal farm practices can be prevented, or effectively mitigated.
+Further, an agriculture-related use shall be appropriately designed, buffered and/or separated from nearby residential and other sensitive land uses to prevent, or acceptably mitigate, potential impacts and to minimize risk to public health and safety.

-Agriculture-related uses shall be reviewed to ensure that all applicable provincial and municipal requirements regarding, emissions, noise, odour, nuisance, compatibility, water, and wastewater standards are addressed and that the proposal has received all applicable environmental approvals and addressed any public health and safety requirements.
+The agriculture-related use shall be reviewed to ensure that all applicable provincial and municipal requirements regarding, emissions, noise, odour, nuisance, compatibility, water, and wastewater standards are addressed and that the proposal has received all applicable environmental approvals and addressed any public health and safety requirements.

-The site-specific zoning provisions and site plan approval for the proposed agriculture-related use shall incorporate any restrictions or requirements that may be necessary to implement this policy.
+The site specific zoning provisions and site plan approval for the proposed agriculture-related use shall incorporate any restrictions or requirements that may be necessary to implement this policy.

-Chapter 3 Natural and Cultural Resource Management Policies Page 3.1-36 3.1 Agricultural Land Resource MINIMUM DISTANCE SEPARATION FORMULA New agriculture- related uses shall be located in conformity with MDS I. Enlargements to existing agriculture-related uses shall not further reduce an existing insufficient MDS I setback.
+• Agriculture-related uses shall be located in conformity with MDS I. However, site specific exceptions may be considered where:

-Notwithstanding this policy, site specific exceptions to the required MDS I setbacks may be considered where the Area Municipality is satisfied that the nature and intensity of the agriculture-related use and level of human occupancy and/or activity do not warrant the need for full compliance with MDS I.

-Any exceptions to the application of MDS I to an agriculture-related use shall be identified in the site-specific zoning by-law provisions.

-• Agriculture-related uses which, in the opinion of the County, would use significant amounts of water or produce significant amounts of effluent, shall be directed to settlements serviced by municipal water services and municipal sewage services.

-Existing or proposed individual on-site water services and/or individual on-site sewage services are demonstrated to be adequate or will be made adequate to serve the proposed agriculture-related use and shall be in accordance with the applicable policies of Sections 3.2.7.2, Water Quality and Quantity and 5.5, County Servicing Policy.
+- i) An existing insufficient MDS I setback will not be further reduced, and the use is unlikely to create greater compatibility issues; or, - ii) The Area Municipality is satisfied that the level of human occupancy and/or activity associated with the agriculture-related use does not warrant full compliance with MDS I; - Enlargements to existing agriculture-related uses shall not further reduce an existing insufficient MDS I setback. - The application of the MDS I setback to agriculture-related uses will be identified through the provisions of the Area Municipal Zoning By-law, with any site specific exceptions identified through the implementing zoning by-law amendment. - Agriculture-related uses which, in the opinion of the County, would use significant amounts of water or produce significant amounts of effluent, shall be directed to settlements serviced by municipal water supply and municipal sewage services. - Existing or proposed individual on-site water services and individual on-site sewage services are demonstrated to be adequate to serve the proposed agriculture-related use and shall be, in accordance with the applicable policies of Sections 3.2.7.2, Water Quality and Quantity and 5.5, County Servicing Policy.

+MINIMUM DISTANCE SEPARATION
-Agriculture-related uses that would require individual on-site sewage services that have a design capacity in excess of 10,000 liters per day shall not generally be permitted.
-Site specific exceptions may be considered where the County and Area Municipality are satisfied that:

-- i) The only reasonable locational option for the agriculturerelated use is in an area not served by municipal sewage services - ii) It has been demonstrated site conditions are suitable for the long-term provision of such services with no negative impacts to the satisfaction of the County; and, - iii) Shall be in accordance with the applicable policies of Sections 3.2.7.2, Water Quality and Quantity and 5.5, County Servicing Policy. - Agriculture-related uses shall also be appropriate for other rural infrastructure and public services.
+- Agriculture-related uses that would require individual on-site sewage services that have a design capacity in excess of 10,000 liters per day shall not generally be permitted.
+Site specific exceptions may be considered where the County and Area Municipality are satisfied that: - i) The only reasonable locational option for the agriculture-related use is in an area not served by municipal sewage services; - ii) It has been demonstrated that site conditions are suitable for the long-term provision of such services with no negative impacts; and, - Shall be in accordance with the applicable policies of Sections 3.2.7.2, Water Quality and Quantity and 5.5, County Servicing Policy.

+Agriculture-related uses shall also be appropriate for other rural infrastructure and public services.

-• The location of agriculture-related uses shall not create a traffic hazard due to proximity to bridges, railway crossings, curves or grades or any other potential traffic hazard.
-Agriculture-related uses shall be located on a road capable of accommodating the access and the type and volume of traffic anticipated to be generated, to the satisfaction of the authority with jurisdiction over the road, and shall be in accordance with the requirements of the County including the applicable policies of Section 5.1 County Transportation Policy.
+Vehicular access for an agriculture-related use shall not create a traffic hazard due to proximity to bridges, railway crossings, curves or grades or any other potential traffic hazard.

+- Agriculture-related uses shall be located on a road capable of accommodating the access and the type and volume of traffic anticipated to be generated, to the satisfaction of the authority with jurisdiction over the road, and comply with the applicable policies of Section 5.1 County Transportation Policy. - The severance of an agriculture-related use shall only be permitted in accordance with the requirements of Section 3.1.4.3.4.